asrivastava-github/WriteDBAPI/README.md

 ### Deployment: plan --> apply --> visual test --> planDestroy --> destroy
     * cd writeDBAPI

-        Curently I am owning avi-assignment-api-service bucket so if you are testing/deploying the solution, and getting bucket exists error, let me know I will delete or change the bucket name in application_structure.json as s3 bucket names are unique.
+        Currently I am owning avi-assignment-api-service bucket so if you are testing/deploying the solution, and getting bucket exists error, let me know I will delete, Alternatively change the bucket name in application_structure.json as s3 bucket names are unique.

-    * Run below to plan the system infrastrcuture
+    * Run below to plan the system infrastructure
         * python3 deploy_from_local.py -a plan -e poc

-    * Run below to provision the system infrastrcuture
+    * Run below to provision the system infrastructure
         * python3 deploy_from_local.py -a apply -e poc